Tax Breaks and Home Ownership

 - Discount points

-You may deduct any points you pay, or points your seller paid on your behalf, in the year in which you pay the points, if you meet all of these requirements:
+You may deduct qualified points you pay, or points your seller paid on your behalf, in the year in which the points are paid, if you meet all of these requirements:

 - Your loan is secured by your primary residence (the one you live in most of the time).

 - Paying points is usual for your area.

 - The amount of the points isn't out of line for your area.